What is the Mann Whitney U Test?

 Special Case for Same Shapes

 However, when the shapes of the two distributions are similar, the Mann Whitney U test does tell us about the median.
-That’s not a property of the test itself but logic.
+That’s not a property of the analysis itself but logic.
 If two distributions have the same shape, but one is shifted higher, its median must be higher.
 But we can only draw that conclusion about the medians when the distributions have the same shapes.

 In essence, the Mann Whitney U test rolls up both the location and shape parameters into a single evaluation of whether one distribution tends to produce higher values, preventing you from drawing conclusions about the location specifically (e.g., the medians).
 However, when you hold the shape constant, you can make inferences about the location.